The expensive upfront cost of owning a Starlink dish is a thing of the past for some regions of the U.S. with a new rental program.

 Like many of Starlink’s recent deals, the rental plan is only available in designated regions with excess capacity.
 Starlink doesn’t give exact locations for where the rental option is available, but it’s likely within the Regional Discount area.
 When ordering from outside the discount area, the rental option isn’t available, and you may be subject to paying a congestion charge of up to $1,000.
 You need to input your address and see if the rental option is available at checkout.

-Paying nearly $0 for a Starlink dish and a discounted subscription easily makes it the best deal to get started on Starlink internet.
-While saving up to $349 on purchasing a dish is excellent, you miss out on ownership of the Starlink kit, which allows you to transfer/sell it in the future.
+While skipping the $349 purchase price of a dish is nice, renting the dish over three years will ultimately cost you more.
+It makes ownership over a rental more appealing if you're planning to stick with Starlink in the long run.
+Plus, ownership of the Starlink kit allows you to transfer/sell it in the future.
 It is also not compatible with the Roam plan, which lets you take your dish and use it anywhere.
-Starlink gives you the option to purchase the dish after receiving it by submitting a support ticket, which transfers full ownership to you.
+Starlink lets you purchase the dish after you receive it by submitting a support ticket, which transfers full ownership to you.